From Scratch - Create Files

 Now create its view implementation, client/application/home/HomeView.java:

 That's it!
 You created your first GWTP application from nothing.
 You can now improve it by adding more places, style it, and more.
-Read the content of for more information on other awesome GWTP features.
+Read the content of Core (MVP) for more information on other awesome GWTP features.